serialseb/serialseb.github.com/_posts/2016/2016-01-25-vest-specifications.md

 ## Conclusion and thoughts

 Your mileage may vary.
 Once upon a time one developer considered having one abstract context class to be too complicated to navigate to.

-I find this way of modeling my specifications to be great for refactoring (only the base class to change, the language doesn't), the existing scenarios stay valid over iterations and focus on language and benefits, on what the software is supposed to deliver rather than the how it does it internally.
+I find this way of modeling my specifications to be great for refactoring (only the base class to change, the language does not), the existing scenarios stay valid over iterations and focus on language and benefits, on what the software is supposed to deliver rather than the how it does it internally.

 To be useful, this means language ought to be extracted from practices and discussed openly and continuously.
 I have seen architects that spend too much time in conferences argue for a company-wide ubiquitous language, going as far as specifying their own terms they pulled out of a hat, that were already in use over multiple domains, and enforce them with the authority bestowed upon them by their title to other development teams.
 The result: old and new terms, used continuously and erratically, and the idea that “people just need to...” will lead to a clear way to communication.

 I disagree.
 By putting specifications, examples and conversations at the core of the discovery and development of an application, a language will naturally evolve.
 And when things are not easy to name, a dictionary is your best friend.

 [feature-injection]: <http://lizkeogh.com/2008/09/10/feature-injection-and-handling-technical-stories/>